fusion94/fusion94.org/src/content/blog/2025-07-23-decoding-the-box-game-understanding-topps-trading-card-product-types.md

 Understanding why we gravitate toward certain products:

-**Jumbo boxes** appeal to our desire for the best—the premium experience.
+**Jumbo boxes** appeal to our desire for the best: the premium experience.

 **Hobby boxes** satisfy the traditional collector's need for authenticity and exclusivity.